 Applications for Integrated Development must include an extra set of drawings, additional fee and may require additional documentation for the relevant authority, we'll let you know.

-We may write to you requesting further information as a result of issues raised during assessment or as a result of public notification.
-Once the further information is received, it'll enable us to continue with assessment and determine your application.
+We may request further information during assessment or as a result of public notification.
+Once the further information is received, we'll continue with assessment and determination of your application.

-Notices of approved development are published in The Border Mail on a Wednesday or can be viewed through our DA Tracker.
+Notices of determined development are published in The Border Mail on a Wednesday or can be viewed through our DA Tracker.